 (C) making the record was a regular practice of that activity;

 (D) all these conditions are shown by the testimony of the custodian or another qualified witness, or by a certification that complies with Rule 902(11) or (12) or with a statute permitting certification; and

 (E) neither the source of information nor the method or circumstances of preparation indicate a lack of trustworthiness.

-[This article is not to be considered as legal advice.
+[Disclaimer: This information is not legal advice.
 Contact an attorney for legal advice.]